vaibhav-karnwal/Flutter-Documentation/README.md

 floatingActionButton property contains another property which serve it functions when anyone presses it.
 It is called as "onPressed: () {}".

-#### backgroundColor

-To change the background color of button, we can use backgroundColor: Colors.red

 ## Style

 * centerTitle --> used to center the text in title in AppBar (centerTitle: true)